seriema/retro-cloud/README.md

         ```

 1. Copy ROMs to Azure File Share.
 Alternatives:
-    * If you already had ROMs on the Raspberry Pi: They're now in `roms.bak` and can be copied over:
+    * If you already had ROMs on the Raspberry Pi: They're now in `~/RetroPie/roms.local` and can be copied over:

         ```bash
         $ bash -i copy-roms-to-file-share.sh